demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

         value.ToString()
 ```

 This code snippet returns the string representation of the parameter `value`.
-The if-else-if expression unwraps the value from the `Option` type and `Tuple` type and return its underlying values by recursively calling the `print` function.
+The if-else-if expression unwraps the value from the `Option` type and `Tuple` type and return its underlying values by recursively calling the `print` function respectively.

 ```bash
 > print (Some "John");;